Skip to Main Content

 Zine Project

-The second part of your group project asks you to re-imagine an idea or concept from the primary sources we examined and compile your work into a zine.
+For the zine project, you are asked to re-imagine an idea or concept from the primary sources we examined and compile your work into a zine.
 This page provides information and resources for learning more about zines, and some tips and templates for zine making.

 What is a zine?